 Outline Overlap too Low

 One solution is to increase the strength between the perimeter outline and the infill.
-Most 3D printers come with a setting for this in its software and it is called the ‘Outline Overlap’.
+Most 3D printers come with a setting for this in its software and it is called the ‘Skin Overlap’.

 This setting determines the amount of overlap between the infill and the outline.
 The more the infill overlaps with the innermost perimeter the better the bond between the two sections.